-The Company is committed to drill an exploratory well in the Mabini, Batangas Geothermal Service Contract (GSC No. 8) by July, 2016.
+The Company is committed to drill an exploratory well in the Mabini, Batangas Geothermal Service Contract (GSC No. 8) by July, 2017.
 All the required permits, leases and licenses for the drilling of the exploratory well have been obtained and the Department of Energy had approved the Company's notice of intent to drill in GSC No. 8.
-Drill site preparations are ongoing and the drilling contractor had been engaged.
-Negotiations for the other service providers, suppliers and contractors are on-going.
+On February 6, 2017, target depth was reached at 1,679 meters.
+Well completion tests and surveys were conducted afterwards and further tests are currently being undertaken to determine the geothermal resource in the areas.